dai2025/museum/README.md

 Toughened rods stand fast and firm where wild winds warble and wail,\
 Two paper pages flutter fleetly where breezes boldly blow by.

+\
+"The tangled twigs and twisted tendrils below the hill where the sun's last light lingers appear to be entangling and twisting around two fluttering paper pages that the sun is fiercely trying to blow away with its powerful gusts.
+Meanwhile, the rooftop's twinkling panes of glass shimmer and shake as stars prance in the wind, and toughened rods stand fast and firm where wild winds warble and wail."

 ## XION
 m 13, Xi 14, R 18, A 1